-Parent-Teacher Conferences - Scheduled parent-teacher conferences are held in November for students in Kindergarten through grade three.
+Parent-Teacher Conferences - Scheduled parent-teacher conferences are held in November for students in Kindergarten through grade six.
 Conferences can also be requested during the school year at times other than those scheduled.
 Please submit your request in writing and allow 24 hours for a reply correspondence.
 A translator is available upon request.

-- Reporting Student Progress (Policy 212) Report cards for students in grades one through three are issued four times a year: November, January, April, and June.
+Reporting Student Progress (Policy 212) - Report cards for students in grades one through three are issued four times a year: November, January, April, and June.
 Kindergarten report cards are issued in January, April and June.
 Performance levels may be based on tests, projects, oral response, homework, class work, and other criteria considered by the teachers.
-Performance based assessments are also used to determine levels of student achievement. - Promotion and Retention (Policy 215) A student shall be promoted when s/he has successfully completed the curriculum requirements and has achieved the academic standards established for the present level, based on the professional judgment of the teachers and the results of assessments.
-A student shall earn the right to advance to the next grade by demonstrating mastery of the required skills and knowledge. - Scheduling, Student Scheduling students and assigning teachers for the following year is a collaborative and strategic process for each student that involves many different factors.
-Parent requests will only be considered upon written receipt and only under extenuating circumstances at the discretion of administration. - Standardized Tests Students in grades three will participate in benchmark and standardized assessments for reading and mathematics and any testing that is required by the Pennsylvania Department of Education as part of the Pennsylvania System of School Assessment (PSSA).
-Please call your child's school counselor with questions about standardized testing. - Education Records (Policy 216) The school maintains a cumulative record of each student that contains items such as, test scores, report cards, general information on academics and health.
+Performance based assessments are also used to determine levels of student achievement.

+Promotion and Retention (Policy 215) - A student shall be promoted when s/he has successfully completed the curriculum requirements and has achieved the academic standards established for the present level, based on the professional judgment of the teachers and the results of assessments.
+A student shall earn the right to advance to the next grade by demonstrating mastery of the required skills and knowledge.

+Scheduling, Student - Scheduling students and assigning teachers for the following year is a collaborative and strategic process for each student that involves many different factors.
+Parent requests will only be considered upon written receipt and only under extenuating circumstances at the discretion of administration.

+Standardized Tests - Students in grades three through six will participate in benchmark and standardized assessments for reading and mathematics and any testing that is required by the Pennsylvania Department of Education as part of the Pennsylvania System of School Assessment (PSSA).
+Fourth grade students will also participate in the science PSSA.
+Please call your child's school counselor with questions about standardized testing.

+Education Records (Policy 216) - The school maintains a cumulative record of each student that contains items such as, test scores, report cards, general information on academics and health.